Rhkellz/ETHSROTO/README.md

-# This is a guide on operation of my Robot Tour robot
+# This is a guide on operation of the Robot Tour robot

 ## General Info:
  * The robot is a Pololu Romi